maxtingle11/Insights-for-Music-Artists/README.md

 For this project, I conducted market segmentation analysis for ~300,000 artists retrieved from Spotify’s Web API using unsupervised learning (clustering and dimensionality reduction) and distance-based clustering.
 I then developed a Flask web app (deployed via Heroku) that finds artists who share similar audio profiles.

-## The Problem: New Artists Have No Data
+## Problem: New Artists Have No Data
 ![Spotify Dashboard](images/02_spotify_dashboard.jpg)

 Currently, music artists have access to data-backed insights from companies like Spotify, Apple Music, and YouTube (to name a few).
 The insights provided are derived from listener engagement data (as pictured in the Spotify dashboard above), listener demographic data, streaming data, as well as earned revenue data.